jcunanan05/100-days-of-code/logs/r3-log.md

 - Built a card component.
 Oh yeahh!!

 - Experimenting on `marked.js`, Luckily, I've done a markdown previewer challenge before, so I just copied my library function from github!
 Separated code paid off.

+### R3D78 5/11

+- Exploring Contentful Docs!
+CMS ftw.
+Planning to implement CMS to our upcoming projects / news / Vision.

+- CMS looks a fun tech to play with specially if you're front end dev.
+Looks like, i'll be dealing with more markdown from now on. :)